signalpoint/dg_curtain/README.md

       }
     },

-    // Do something before closing the curtain.
+    // Optional: Do something before closing the curtain.
     before: function() { /** do stuff **/ },

-    // Do something after closing the curtain.
+    // Optional: Do something after closing the curtain.
     after: function() { /** do stuff **/ }
   },

-  // The wrapper around the button.
+  // Optional: A wrapper around the button.
   _button_wrapper: {
     _format: 'div',
     _attributes: {